PreciselyData/Private-Spatial-APIs/README.md

 - _REST Map Tiling Service / OGC Web Map Tiling Service (WMTS)_: The Map Tiling Service returns map tiles on the fly or from a tile cache at the user's request.
 Both image-based tiles and vector tiles can be served.
 - _Supporting APIs_: The supporting services are there to facilitate integration with Precisely web and desktop applications.
 All these services are internal and not intended for use direct use.
 - _External / Other Services_:
-  - MongoDB Database: This is a required pre-requisite.
-The named resources managed by Private Spatial APIs using Spatial Manager are persisted to a MongoDB database.
+  - Repository Database: This is a required pre-requisite.
+The named resources managed by Private Spatial APIs using Spatial Manager are persisted to a MongoDB database or a JDBC-compatible database (SQL Server, PostgreSQL).
+See the [JDBC-based repository guide](./docs/guides/JDBC-repository.md) for details on using a JDBC database.
   - Keycloak: This is an optional service but is required if role-based access control (RBAC) is needed for individual named resources.
 You can use it as an IDP allowing SSO, User/Role provisioning & ACL management.